d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

         could then be bound to `C-c C-n' for moving to the next predicate definition and `C-c C-p' for moving to the previous.

-  Integrate with `flymake' to provide on-the-fly diagnostics
-        `sweeprolog-mode' should integrate with `flymake' to provide diagnostics and feedback for errors in Prolog code in an Emacs-standard manner.

   Improve the information provided for predicate completion candidates
         predicate completion with `C-M-i' should annotate each completion candidate with the names and modes of its arguments,